Christchurch mosque shootings: Accused gunman Brenton Tarrant pleads not guilty to 51 murder charges

 Tarrant gave a slight smile when not guilty pleas were entered through his lawyer.

 He constantly looked around during the hearing.
-Several cameras would've shown the courtroom, judge and lawyers but not the public gallery.
+Several cameras would have shown to him the courtroom, judge and lawyers but not the public gallery.

 He also appeared to be flexing or stretching his neck at times.